apache/accumulo-website/_docs-2/getting-started/clients.md

 absent inorder to be applied.
 Iterators can be applied when checking conditions.
 Using iterators, many other operations besides equality and absence can be checked.
-For example, using an iterator that converts values less than 5 to 0 and everything else to 1, its possible to only apply a mutation when a column is less than 5.
+For example, using an iterator that converts values less than 5 to 0 and everything else to 1, it's possible to only apply a mutation when a column is less than 5.

-In the case when a tablet server dies after a client sent a conditional mutation, its not known if the mutation was applied or not.
+In the case when a tablet server dies after a client sent a conditional mutation, it's not known if the mutation was applied or not.
 When this happens the [ConditionalWriter] reports a status of UNKNOWN for the ConditionalMutation.
 In many cases this situation can be dealt with by simply reading the row again and possibly sending another conditional mutation.
 If this is not sufficient,